lukebond/coreos-london-operators-20170124/coreos-london-operators-20170124.md

 - Operators encapsulate operational knowledge in code
   - The kind of stuff a sysadmin knows about a service, but automated
-  - Maybe they're like shepherds for applications that run on Kubernetes?
 - Operators leverage the Kubernetes API and primitives in order to do this

 ---